What is a charity shop?

 Most charity shops sell ladies’, men’s and children’s clothing, books, toys, ornaments, kitchenware, dvds, music, computer games, furnishings and bric-a-brac.
 Some charity shops also sell furniture and electrical appliances, and some are specialist shops, such as bookshops, bridal or music.

 What tax concessions do charity shops get?

-Charity shops benefit from exemption from corporation tax on profits, a zero VAT rating on the sale of donated goods and 80% mandatory non-domestic rate relief, on property taxes.
-This 80% relief is funded by central Government.
+Charity shops benefit from exemption from corporation tax on profits, a zero VAT rating on the sale of donated goods and 80 per cent mandatory non-domestic rate relief, on property taxes.
+This is funded by central Government.

-A further 20% rate relief is available at the discretion of local authorities.
+A further 20 per cent rate relief is available at the discretion of local authorities.
 Other types of business are eligible for different sorts of relief from full business rates liability; these include small business rate relief, and relief for small shops in rural settlements.